-The benefits that we get from touching this freedom are immense.
-Permission is absolutely key: we always begin where we are, perhaps stiff and achy, maybe even heartbroken; perhaps vibrant, excited, or even ecstatic.
+The benefits of touching into this freedom are immense.
+Permission is absolutely key, so we always begin where we are: perhaps stiff and achy, maybe heartbroken; perhaps vibrant, excited, even ecstatic.
 By being true to how we are in each moment we inspire each other into a greater authenticity and natural originality; and when we align with our inner groove, whatever it looks like, we align with the natural process of change.
-Of course everything is always changing (that is the very nature of things) but sometimes in life things feel stuck.
-In the dance we get to gently nurture these parts into fluidity again, whether they be physical or emotional.
-We offer our breath to the whole experience, thereby giving life and permission for an enriching and transformative experience.

 “During Francis’ session I danced blissfully, and in the beautiful space that opened up within me I had a realisation that has brought great richness to my life.
 He created a wonderful thing for the group – a great space to let yourself go, express, be, energise, meditate, dream, discover, expand.
 It was a great step along my journey.”